alechenninger/blog/posts/fakes.md

 described, replacing collaborators *also* has effects directly counter to this end goal.
 That is, **when you replace dependencies, your feedback cycles actually slow down** because those replacements *aren't what you actually ship*.
 You aren't ever seeing your code as it truly works until you deploy and get it in front of users^[1].
-If you don't have good monitoring, you may not even see it work–or not!–then.
+If you don't have good monitoring, you may not see it work–or not!–even then.

 > Mocks are like hard drugs... the more you use, the more separated from reality everything
 > becomes.^[2]